Troubleshooting

 Heavy Nix Lane Fails With npm TLS Errors

-Symptom: A tinyland-nix-heavy job starts on sting, but the workload fails inside nix build with pnpm errors like UNABLE_TO_GET_ISSUER_CERT_LOCALLY against registry.npmjs.org.
+Symptom: A tinyland-nix-heavy job starts, but the workload fails inside nix build with pnpm errors like UNABLE_TO_GET_ISSUER_CERT_LOCALLY against registry.npmjs.org.

 Read: This means ARC placement is already working.
 The remaining problem is certificate trust inside the build path, not runner scheduling or GHCR pull auth.